-The construction details specification of the tubes and details of how they should be mounted is are-given in the Appendix to the Technical and Sporting Regulations.
-The tubes should be bonded to mounted in a steel mounting collar, the dimensions of which are given in the Appendix to the Technical and Sporting Regulations.
+The specification of the tubes and details of how they should be mounted is given in the Appendix to the Technical and Sporting Regulations.

 The resistance of the test structure must be such that following the impact there is no damage to the survival cell or to the mountings of the safety belts or fire extinguishers.